Grotte Celoni (Rome Metro)

 Grotte Celoni is a station of Line C of the Rome Metro.
 It is located along the Via Casilina in the Roman district of Grotte Celoni, but it also serves the districts of Tor Bella Monaca and Villaggio Breda.
-The previous train station of the Rome–Pantano railway line closed in 2008 as part of the renovation and modernisation programme; it was re-opened on 9 November 2014 as part of Line C.
+The previous train station of the Rome–Pantano railway line closed in 2008 as part of the renovation and modernisation programme; it was re-opened in November 2014 as part of Line C.

+Nearby amenities

+The station is in walking distance from many cafes, restaurants, and shops, especially along via Acqueroni, as well as the church of Saint Rita, a parish of Augustinian tradition.

+Primarily a "suburban" residential area, there is a large car parking lot and bus stop for buses 051 and 560, connected across via Casellini to the south.